-Students who are not able to be successful in 1:15 (1:14 for age 4) ratio and who do not exhibit self-control are not eligible for enrollment.
+Preschool students who are not able to be successful in 1:10 (1:7 for toddler age) ratio and/or who do not exhibit self-control are not eligible for enrollment.
 Children currently engaged in intensive intervention services (e.g. Early Childhood Day Treatment, Day Treatment, Lower School, etc.) may not be eligible for enrollment.
 A review of current treatment level and support plan may need to be in place prior to enrollment.

 Children who have previously been enrolled in intensive intervention services and DID NOT receive a successful discharge must meet with program supervisor to complete program assessment to determine fit.
-A pattern (3 or more) of behavior intervention resulting in removal from classroom will result in suspension of services until parent meeting and a behavior plan in place.
+A pattern (3 or more) behavior intervention resulting in removal from classroom will result in suspension of services until a parent meeting occurs and a behavior plan in place.
 Recurring disruptive behavior may result in removal from program.

-If found ineligible for programming, families will be contacted by program Supervisor / Manager and a resource for alternate programs will be provided.
+If found ineligible for programming, families will be contacted by program Manager and a resource for alternate programs will be provided.